onnovisser/react-connected-transition/README.md

 </ConnectedTransition>
 ```

-When the `ConnectedTransition` unmounts and one with the same name mounts at the same time, each will have its `componentWillLeave` and `componentWillEnter` called respectively.
+When the `ConnectedTransition` unmounts and one with the same name mounts at the same time, the child of each will have its `componentWillLeave` and `componentWillEnter` called respectively.

 * * *